ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

         1. The first line can be any informative comment.
         2. This is a new card required for performing `ph.x` calculations
         3. This is the scf convergence criterion for this normal mode calculation.
 Notice that it is very strict compared to what we usually use in standard DFT calculations.
         4. 'asr' stands for the Acoustic Sum Rule.
 This rule is used to correct the dynamical matrix in order to avoid negative vibration frequencies.
-This will be explained at the end of the lab if you are interested.
         5. This tells the code the wavevector of the vibrations.
 As we are dealing with a molecule, we are only interested in the $\Gamma$-point.

     !!! warning "Help file of `ph.x`"